Scams & Fraudulent Listings

 Scams occur in almost every industry, both online and offline.
 Some scammers will create real estate listings online to gather someone’s personal financial information.
 The RentHop team works diligently to review listings and verify all agents and owners who post on the site.
 However, always proceed with caution and watch out for potential scams when searching for apartments.

 As a general rule, do not pay someone you have never met for an apartment you have never seen.
 Do not provide your financial information, like credit card numbers, bank account numbers, etc., to someone online.

 Watch out for common signs of scamming behavior:

-- The landlord claims they’re “out of town”, either in another state or out of the country.
-They claim they own a property in the state you’re looking for but can’t meet you in perso.
+- The landlord claims they’re “out of town,” either in another state or out of the country.
+They claim they own a property in the state you are looking for but can’t meet in person.
 Most scams come from landlords who claim to be missionaries, UN workers, or in the military.